Chance to Shine

-In the academic year of 2016/17 well over 2,000 hours of cricket coaching were delivered across Somerset - through sixteen club projects and a number of Cricket Board led programs - as a result of Chance to Shine funding.
+In the academic year of 2017/18 well over 2,000 hours of cricket coaching were delivered in over 150 schools across Somerset – through sixteen club projects and a number of Cricket Board led programs – as a result of Chance to Shine funding.

 What is Chance to Shine?

 Chance to Shine was launched in 2005 by the Cricket Foundation to regenerate competitive cricket and bring its educational benefits to primary and secondary schools across the country.
 The scheme is delivered through individual projects across England and Wales.
+Each project works with a number of schools, delivering cricket in curriculum time.
 The group of schools are supported by professional qualified coaches who are engaged by the local cricket club or the Cricket Board.
-Each project, up to now, has been funded for a minimum period of two years and once it has ended, the Somerset Cricket Board work closely with the schools and clubs to help them sustain cricketing activities.
+The Somerset Cricket Board work closely with the schools and clubs to help them sustain cricketing activities, so that cricket can continue long after the funding has finished.

 How can Chance to Shine benefit your school?